naftalic/ddmif/portfolio_weights.md

 This formulation can be useful in certain applications, as it allows the portfolio manager to balance the trade-off between expected return and risk.

+# Benchmark
+Benchmarking is a common practice for portfolio managers.
+While some managers strictly adhere to the benchmark, known as index managers, others take a more flexible approach and are called active or enhanced index managers.
+The aim of active managers is to generate returns that exceed the benchmark while maintaining a portfolio that is broadly similar to it.
+Striking a balance between outperforming the benchmark and adhering to it can be challenging, but it becomes easier when the benchmark is not efficient.
+To achieve outperformance, managers can utilize various techniques such as ad hoc methods, stratification, factor exposure targeting, and tracking error minimization.
+Among these, the most popular method is tracking error minimization, as it offers the highest level of risk control while still giving the manager the freedom to select preferred stocks.